ChrisWiegman/Primary-Docker/README.md

-Ouroboros
+Primary Docker
 =====

 A tool to make Docker-based development easier across multiple projects.

+This project is a fork of a configuration I built for UF Health at [https://github.com/UFHealth/ouroboros](https://github.com/UFHealth/ouroboros).

 # Features

-Ouroboros provides a small proxy that will allow you to use multiple Docker projects at once.
+Primary Docker provides a small proxy that will allow you to use multiple Docker projects at once.
 In addition, it provides both [MailCatcher](https://mailcatcher.me/) and [Webgrind](https://github.com/jokkedk/webgrind) to help troubleshoot email issues (and prevent erroneous emails from being sent to customers) as well as to help profile performance and other issues with your PHP applications.
 Finally, it also contains [Search-replace DB](https://github.com/interconnectit/Search-Replace-DB) to make working with databases even easier.

 Think of it as a hub to allow you to develop in multiple projects on your machine at the same time (something that isn't really possible with Docker alone).